openmhealth/web-visualizations/README.md

 ![Configured Chart](http://www.openmhealth.org/media/viz_example_user_options.png "Configured Chart")

+### Automatic Y Axis Ranging

+The Y axis range can be set to adapt to the data by setting the `yAxis.range` property of a measure's settings to `undefined` e.g. `settings.measures.heart_rate.yAxis.range = undefined`_

 ### Quantization

 Quantization reduces the dataset's size by summarizing each group of points that fall into a common time range, or "bucket," with a single point that represents their bucket's range.